-✓ LOGISTICS SECTION CHIEF - INITIAL RESPONSE / SHIFT START ACTIONS Report to ICP/EOC and sign in.
+$\checkmark$ LOGISTICS SECTION CHIEF - INITIAL RESPONSE / SHIFT START ACTIONS Report to ICP/EOC and sign in.
 Don yellow vest and obtain a copy of the appropriate Emergency Response Plan(s).
-Receive briefing of current situation from EOC Director. \checkmark LOGISTICS SECTION CHIEF - ONGOING ACTIONS Based on information received from the Operations Section Chief, and upon approval from EOC Director, obtain resources required to meet incident objectives.
+Receive briefing of current situation from EOC Director. ~ LOGISTICS SECTION CHIEF - ONGOING ACTIONS Based on information received from the Operations Section Chief, and upon approval from EOC Director, obtain resources required to meet incident objectives.
 Arrange for incident responder needs such as meals, hydration, washrooms, transportation, etc. at the ICP/EOC and in the support facilities.
 Participate in planning meetings and identify service and support requirements for planned and expected operations, as well as any challenges with acquiring identified resources.
 Work with Operations Section Chief to evaluate resource effectiveness and make necessary adjustments.
 Advise the Incident Commander or EOC Director of any issues that arise with obtaining required resources.
-LOGISTICS SECTION CHIEF - SHIFT END ACTIONS Communicate shift change to the appropriate personnel.
+Image: A start of the start of LOGISTICS SECTION CHIEF - SHIFT END ACTIONS Communicate shift change to the appropriate personnel.
 Fully debrief your relief on the event status and actions being taken.
 Give all completed forms and notes to your relief.
 Sign out of ICP/EOC.
-LOGISTICS SECTION CHIEF - DEACTIVATION ACTIONS Ensure all contacts made during the incident are aware of the status change.
+Image: A start of the start of LOGISTICS SECTION CHIEF - DEACTIVATION ACTIONS Ensure all contacts made during the incident are aware of the status change.
 Complete all documentation and submit to EOC Director.
 Collect all incident-related documentation from direct reports and submit to EOC Director.
 Attend debrief session.
 Sign out of ICP/EOC.
 Assist with preparation of After Action Report.

-- Position Log (ICS 214)
+- Activity Log (ICS 214)

 - Resource Request (ICS 260)

 - Resource Status (ICS 201A)

 - Resource Status Change (ICS 210)

 - Emergency Response Shift Schedule (ICS 203)

 - Emergency Response Staff Food and Lodging Plan (ICS 308)

-4.7 Finance/Administration Section Chief
+4.10 Finance/Administration Section Chief